COVID-19 Vaccination in Maine

 Health Care Worker Vaccination FAQs

 The State of Maine has long required the immunization of employees of designated health care facilities to reduce the risk of exposure to, and possible transmission of, vaccine-preventable diseases.
-Maine CDC amended the existing rule to include the COVID-19 vaccine to protect the health and lives of Maine people, safeguard Maine’s health care capacity, and limit the spread of the virus.
+Maine DHHS, at the recommendation of Maine Center for Disease Control and Prevention (CDC), amended the existing rule to include the COVID-19 vaccine to protect the health and lives of Maine people, safeguard Maine’s health care capacity, and limit the spread of the virus.

 Organizations Subject to the Immunization Rule

 - 1. Which health care facilities are subject to Maine DHHS health care worker immunization requirements rule compared to other State and Federal rules?

 This final Maine Department of Health and Human Services (DHHS) rule applies to “Designated Healthcare Facilities” as outlined in 22 MRS § 802 (4-B) and licensed by the DHHS Division of Licensing and Certification.
 The list of facilities in the final rule is unchanged from the previous permanent rule requiring certain vaccinations for health care workers at Designated Healthcare Facilities.